meegpipe/meegpipe/tutorials/emg/README.md

 plot(origData, cleanedData);
 ````

-The result should look something like the figure below:
+The result should look something like the figure below, where you can see that
+the EMG artifacts have been somehow minimized.
+Removing muscle activity without
+distorting your data too much is very difficult so you should not expect
+EMG correction to perform too well in most cases.

 ![EMG-cleaned data](./emg-cleaned.png "EMG-cleaned data")